All Episodes

 I mean, there's a psychological adjustment to that as well.

-But you're right, it it's it's not necessarily always the individual, but it's the circle of people that surround that individual that can influence a young person in a certain way, whether it's a young man or a young woman.
+But it's not necessarily always the individual, but it's the circle of people that surround that individual that can influence a young person in a certain way, whether it's a young man or a young woman.

-And you you really you really have to have the right kind of people sort of directing you, or you can get off on the on a path.
+And you really have to have the right kind of people sort of directing you, or you can get off on a path.

-I um there was uh an article in Newsweek a number of years ago, I read it, and it said that seventy-eight percent of the men that leave professional football within two years are either financially destitute or bankrupt.
+And it said that 78% of the men that leave professional football within two years are either financially destitute or bankrupt.

-Listen, my financial guy is in Georgia, and he's handled many athletes money s money over the years.
+Listen, my financial guy is in Georgia, and he's handled many athletes' money over the years.

 And he says almost all of them misappropriate their funds.

-And Yeah, but they don't realize but you don't you know Sean what's interesting about that it's a double edged sword because to play at our level you almost have to feel invincible.
+But you know, Sean, what's interesting about that, it's a double-edged sword because to play at our level, you almost have to feel invincible.

-Sometimes it's very difficult to feel invincible in the workplace on the football field and then turn that off when you step outside the city.
+Sometimes it's very difficult to feel invincible in the workplace on the football field and then turn that off when you step outside the field.

-But you know look at look at for example the concussions and head injuries that these players now we're finding out later C C T E for example or I know football players and I'm not mentioning people or teams that before a game they're getting these super super hyped up anti inflammatories and Vicatin before they go on the field and it's turning some of these guys into junkies.
+Or I know football players, and I'm not mentioning people or teams, that before a game, they're getting these super, super hyped up anti-inflammatories and Vikodin before they go on the field, and it's turning some of these guys into junkies.

-I mean I'm I was a part of the concussion lawsuit that just got settled.
+I mean, I was a part of the concussion lawsuit that just got settled.

 I have issues.